namanthanki/Tic-Tac-Toe/README.md

 CONTRIBUTION:
 -------------
-Feel free to contribute to this project.
+-Feel free to contribute to this project.
-Just provide proper written and indexed files...
+-Just provide proper written and indexed files...